boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 ### Update Channel Status

 This operation atomically verifies the current channel status and updates the channel status.
 There are two methods to achieve this:
-- specify both the previous and updated status.
+- Specify both the previous and updated status.
-- specify that the updated status is `PendingClose`.
+- Specify that the updated status is `PendingClose`.
 This operation will succeed only if the current status is one of `MerchantFunded`, `Active`, `PendingExpiry`, or `PendingMutualClose`.

 The expected progression of a channel is: